jarrelscy/TreatAppPrivacyPolicy/privacy_policy.md

 <h4>Personal Data</h4>

-<p>While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
-Personally identifiable information may include, but is not limited to:</p>
+<p>While using our Service, we may ask you to provide us with certain non-identifiable information.
+This information may include, but is not limited to:</p>

 <ul>
 <li>Cookies and Usage Data</li>